MicrosoftDocs/entra-powershell-docs/docs/conceptual/how-to-grant-revoke-api-permissions.md

 AdditionalProperties    : {}
 ```

-The output has been truncated for readability.
+The output is truncated for readability.

 ## Step 2: Create a client service principal